Halloween parties are so much fun. There are costumes, music, decorations, candy,and spooky foods

 1. Break children into teams of 3

-2. 1 person on the team is going to be the mummy, the other two children are going to be the wrappers.
-Give each wrapper 1 roll of toilet paper.
+2. 1 person on the team will be the mummy, and the other two children will be the wrappers.
+Give each wrapper one roll of toilet paper.

 3. The wrappers must wrap their entire roll of toilet paper around the mummy.
-Make sure the children no not wrap toilet paper around the eyes, nose and mouth.
+Ensure the children do not wrap toilet paper around the eyes, nose, and mouth.

 4. The first team that finishes is the winner.